Skip top navigation

 • Dissertation Title: Using Web-Based Graphic Organizer Instruction with Embedded Self-Regulated Learning Strategies and Additional Brainstorming Supports to Improve the Planning and Persuasive Writing of Secondary Students with Complex Intellectual Profiles

-• Dissertation Chair: Dr. Anya Evmenova & Dr. Kelley Regan
+• Dissertation Chairs: Dr. Anya Evmenova & Dr. Kelley Regan

 Rachel Hammer, PhD 2018